Description »

 Arrival

-There will be a pick-up from Stockholm Arlanda (ARN) airport at 10.30* (meeting point is in Terminal 3).
-Guests staying in Stockholm before the tour should travel to Rotebro station for pick-up from there at 10.00.
+There will be a pick-up from Stockholm Arlanda (ARN) airport at 10.30-11.00* (meeting point is in Terminal 2).
+Guests staying in Stockholm before the tour should travel to Rosersberg station with train arriving 10.21 for pick-up from there.

-*Please be at the meeting point by 10.30 or as soon as possible after this.
-If you are planning to travel with SAS or British Airways flights from Heathrow, which arrive at Arlanda at 10.10/10.40, this will also be possible.
+*If you are planning to travel with SAS or British Airways flights from Heathrow, which arrive at Arlanda at 10.10/10.40, this will be fine.
 Please make your way to the meeting point as soon as possible when your flight lands.
 Please note that it is not possible to plan for flight arrival later than 10.40 except by special prior arrangement.
-Guests arriving later will normally be requested to travel by public transport to a suitable pick-up point to meet the group, which will depend on the location of the weekend's skating.

-The location of the best ice skating conditions and therefore the location of accommodation during the tours will vary throughout the winter season - your guide knows the area intimately and will ensure that you are skating in a region with the best ice conditions at the time of your visit.
-You will check in at your accommodation and (if this has not taken place earlier in the day or if there has not been an opportunity for skating) have a safety and instruction briefing with your guide and be given your equipment for the tour.
-You can then relax to prepare and enjoy your first evening dinner together.
+The location of the best ice skating conditions and therefore the location of accommodation during the tours will vary throughout the winter season - your guides know the area intimately and will ensure that you are skating in a region with the best ice conditions at the time of your visit.

 Following Days